Master Gunnery Sergeant Mark Jenkins

 Watch Master Gunnery Sgt.
 Mark Jenkins and Staff Sergeant Hiram Diaz's Masterclass: March Performance Practice with Euphoniums of "The President's Own" U.S. Marine Band

-Prior to joining “The President’s Own,” Staff Sgt.
+Prior to joining “The President’s Own,” Gunnery Sgt.
 Diaz was a member of the U.S. Army Maneuver Center of Excellence Band (283d Army Band) in Ft.
 Benning, Ga.

-In 2016,he performed Tom Davoren’s Ascension with trumpet/cornet player Gunnery Sgt.
-Amy McCabe as featured soloists on the national concert tour.
+In 2016, he performed Tom Davoren’s Ascension as featured soloists on the national concert tour.

-Watch Staff Sgt.
+Watch Gunnery Sgt.
 Diaz's interview in Spanish about the 2013 Inauguration.

-Watch Master Sgt.
-Mark Jenkins and Staff Sergeant Hiram Diaz's Masterclass: March Performance Practice with Euphoniums of "The President's Own" U.S. Marine Band
+Watch Master Gunnery Sgt.
+Mark Jenkins and Gunnery Sergeant Hiram Diaz's Masterclass: March Performance Practice with Euphoniums of "The President's Own" U.S. Marine Band

 Gunnery Sergeant Ryan McGeorge